 - Company goals and strategic objectives

-- Provide the newcomer with the names and phone numbers of whom to call in the event of questions or emergencies
+- Names and phone numbers of people to contact in the event of questions or emergencies

 Taking the onboarding process through the second week and beyond